Star Wars: Thrawn: Thrawn: Treason

 In December 2018, it was announced that Timothy Zahn would write and publish another Thrawn sequel, titled Thrawn: Treason.
 The novel was released by Del Rey Books on July 23, 2019, and debuted at #5 on The New York Times Best Seller list.

 The novel explores the crisis Thrawn encounters when he discovers that his people are in peril, forcing him to choose between loyalty to the Empire or loyalty to the Chiss Ascendancy.

 Prequels

 At the 2019 New York Comic Con, a new prequel trilogy from Zahn was announced to launch with Book I: Chaos Rising in May 2020.
 After being delayed twice, the first novel was ultimately released on September 1, 2020.
 In October 2020 a sequel to Chaos Rising was announced, titled Greater Good, which was released on 27 April 2021.
-On April 1, 2020, the final novel in the Thrawn Ascendency trilogy was announced, titled Lesser Evil, which is set for a November 16, 2021 release.
+On April 1, 2020, the final novel in the Thrawn Ascendency trilogy was announced, titled Lesser Evil, which was released on November 16, 2021.